solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 tags: BDO
 ---

+# TODO: simplify wordy sentences into only key ideas, especially in bullet points
 # TODO: grammarly + proofread
+# note: guide looks like it's lacking images.
+Try to imagien what it will look like when bdolytics icons are in and where an image is needed
 # TODO: re-do numbering based on added questions and adapt title
+# Clear todos in text
 Heya, I'm Summer and I made this post to answer commonly asked questions about processing.
 It's essentially a processing guide but this format is a bit nicer to `ctrl+f` in case you are looking for a specific topic.